KuangjuX/minigo/README.md

 ## Introduction

-MinimalGo is a minimal go compiler.
-MinimalGo compiler backend is written by Rust, it receive llvm ir as input and translate them into RISC -V assembly.
+minigo is a minimal go compiler. minigo compiler backend is written by Rust, it receive llvm ir as input and translate them into RISC -V assembly.
 It is deeply inspired by [chibicc](https://github.com/rui314/chibicc).

 In this project, compiler backend will receive llvm-10 file and translate them into RISC -V asembly and `riscv64-unknown-elf-as` will turn assemble file into elf file. `qemu-riscv64` will enumlate RISC -V Environment to run elf.